 The 73-year-old took his oath of office on the Quran, the Muslim holy book, in front of lawmakers and foreign dignitaries in Jakarta.
 His inauguration was met with widespread celebration as thousands of supporters filled the streets of the capital.
 Banners, billboards, and flags adorned the city, and festivities included speeches, musical performances, and parades.
 Tens of thousands of Indonesians gathered to celebrate the momentous occasion along Jakarta’s main thoroughfares.

-From Rival to President
+From rival to president

 Subianto’s rise to power comes after years of being a political rival to the immensely popular outgoing president, Joko Widodo.
 Subianto contested against Widodo twice in the presidential elections of 2014 and 2019, refusing to concede defeat on both occasions.
 However, following Widodo’s reelection, the two former adversaries forged an unexpected alliance, with Widodo appointing Subianto as his defense minister.
 This partnership paved the way for Subianto to position himself as Widodo’s political successor, running in the 2024 election as a continuation of the outgoing president’s policies.